obspy/obspy/obspy/io/sitexml/docs/quality-indexes-guide.md

 If Q_Index2 is zero, the overall quality index is zero.
 If Q_Index3 is `None`, it is treated as zero for the overall calculation.

-## Import From CSV Or Excel

-The indicator-level quality indexes and the final overall quality index stored in SiteXML can be calculated during tabular import.
-The import helpers read the required calculation parameters from an optional CSV or Excel table, apply them immediately, and store only the schema-supported calculated results on the imported SiteXML objects.
+## Notes On Quality Indexes

+SiteXML stores calculated indicator-level quality indexes and the final overall quality index.
+It does not store the detailed Q_Index1 criteria or Q_Index3 consistency inputs.

+If you provide both **direct** (already calculated) `*_qualityIndex` values (from the site-description or the analysis table) and a quality-index calculation table:

+- direct `*_qualityIndex` values are imported first;
+- Q_Index1 criteria values for an existing indicator **recalculate and replace** that indicator's direct `*_qualityIndex` value;
+- Missing Q_Index1 criteria values for an indicator, leave that indicator's direct `*_qualityIndex` value unchanged;
+- Quality-index rows for sites without indicator objects are skipped.

-## Automatic Calculation Of Overall QI
+## Automatic Calculation Of Overall Quality Index

-Tabular import is conservative about the overall quality index.
-If a CSV file or Excel sheet contains indicator-level `*_qualityIndex` columns but does not provide an `overallQindex` value and does not provide the optional quality-index table, ObsPy imports and writes the indicator-level quality indexes only.
-It does **not** automatically synthesize `overallQindex` in the output XML.
+Tabular import is **conservative** regarding the calculation of overall quality index.

+The import tools do not automatically calculate and write the `overallQindex` value in the SiteXML document from direct `*_qualityIndex` columns alone.
+To write `overallQindex`, use one of these explicit workflows:

+- provide `overallQindex` in the site-description table;
+- provide the quality-index table so the tool can calculate Q_Index1 and Q_Index3-derived results during import.

 This distinction is important because Q_Index2 gives missing indicator Q_Index1 values a zero contribution, and Q_Index3 needs consistency inputs that are only